habazut/WiThrottleProtocol/README.md

 If this method returns ```true```, then a command was processed this time through the loop.
 There will be many, many, many more times that ```check()``` is called and it returns ```false``` than when it returns ```true```.

 ```
-WiThrottleDelegate *delegate
+WiThrottleProtocolDelegate *delegate
 ```
-This variable holds a pointer to a class that subclasses the ```WiThrottleDelegate``` class.
+This variable holds a pointer to a class that subclasses the ```WiThrottleProtocolDelegate``` class.
 Once this is set, various methods will be called when protocol commands come in and have been processed.

 ### Fast Time
 ```